-The economy must serve people, and not the other way around.
-All persons have a right to dignified work, and to fair wages and working conditions.
-Work is more than a way to make a living: it is a form of continuing participation in God’s creation.
+The economy must serve people, not the other way around.
+All people have a right to dignified work, fair wages, and safe working conditions.
+Work is more than a way to make a living.
+Work is a form of participation in God’s creation.

 Our global economy is not based on equality, but rather depends on inequality.
 Wealth and natural resources are drained from the Global South into multinational corporations and countries in the Global North.
 Wages are kept low to increase profit margins, and the system is prone to cycles of booms and busts, leading to unemployment and loss for ordinary people.
 Power imbalances between working people and companies mean workers do not enjoy a just share of the profits they help create.
 Powerful banks and politicians argue that markets elevate everyone’s quality of life over time, but commodifying the natural world and privatizing services actually excludes the poor and pushes them to the margins.

 Development and Peace ― Caritas Canada supports partners advocating for democratic alternatives, including cooperatives, labor unions and grassroots social movements.
 In Canada, our staff are also part of a labor union.
 Our members advocate for a change in the global system, including degrowing parts of the Global North’s economies and encouraging equal, just and self-determined development in the Global South.

 We need an economic system that works for everyone rather than a small class at the top.
 Economic justice means a world where everyone is able to enjoy God’s creation and the fruits of dignified work.